 The majority of ham cuts come from the rear leg or thigh portion of the pig, and when they’re bought in a supermarket they tend to be either smoked or cured.

 Make sure that you pay attention to the size of the ham.
 Half hams always work best for smoking.
-One reason is that it’s slightly more modest size makes smoking it more manageable, and the other is that it actually has more surface area to cook.
+One reason for this is that its modest size makes smoking it more manageable, and the other is that it actually has more exposed surface area to cook.

 If you’re feeding a large group then by all means get a whole ham, but ask your butcher to slice it in half.
 Alternatively you can do it yourself with the use of a good home meat slicer.